Introduction

 Can I safely return to a freshly painted room immediately after painting?

-No—wait at least 24 hours for the paint to dry and ensure adequate ventilation before re-entering the space.
+It’s best to wait at least 24 hours for the paint to dry and make sure the room is well-ventilated before going back in.

 What symptoms should I watch for if I suspect prolonged exposure to paint fumes?